hassaanhk/DevelopersHub-DataScience-InternshipTasks/README.md

 Top Predictor: Age was the most significant factor, followed by Estimated Salary and Credit Score.

 Conclusion: The bank should prioritize retention programs for older customers with high balances, as geography and credit card ownership showed minimal impact on the decision to leave.

+**Task 4:** Bank Term Deposit Prediction **Objective:** Predict whether a customer will subscribe to a term deposit based on marketing campaign data.
+**Approach:** Performed One-Hot Encoding on categorical features (job, marital status, etc.) to convert text into a machine-readable format.

+Balanced the dataset using stratification to handle the class imbalance between "yes" and "no" responses.

+Utilized Random Forest to capture complex, non-linear relationships in the customer data.

+Implemented SHAP (Explainable AI) to interpret individual model predictions and ensure transparency.
+**Results:** Random Forest: ~84.40% Accuracy.

+ROC-AUC Score: 0.91 (Excellent discriminatory power).
+Key Insight: The duration of the last contact and previous successful marketing outcomes (poutcome) are the strongest indicators of a customer subscribing.